louisordonez/tribute-page/README.md

 # tribute-page

-This project is a tribute page dedicated to Steve Jobs.
+This project is a tribute page dedicated to Steve Jobs built using HTML and CSS.